iandrosov/iandrosov.github.io/about.md

 ### More Information

 This blog name was inspired by an old film "[7 Years in Tibet](https://en.wikipedia.org/wiki/Seven_Years_in_Tibet_(1997_film))" like a film's character a remarkable adventure of a man transformed by his experiences.
-I traded my hardware centered programming career for the cloud 10 years ago, when I started to work with Salesforce.com, AWS, Google, and all things Mobile.
+I traded my hardware centered programming career for the cloud over 10 years ago, when I started to work with Salesforce.com, AWS, Google, and all things Mobile.
 Hmm, It has been 10 years to reflect on this journey.

 It continues to be a transformational journey filled with learning experiences.
 On this Cloudy path, I visited many places, Salesforce, Force.com, Amazon Web Service, Google, Heroku, and Mobile iOS apps, and I hope that this will continue to be a